 Eric C. Palombo

-Mr. Palombo graduated cum laude from The Villanova University Law School, where he was awarded Order of the Coif.
-After having completed his one year judicial clerkship, Mr. Palombo joined Keenan, Cohen & Merrick in 2010.
-Mr. Palombo has extensive litigation experience in both federal and state courts in a wide array of jurisdictions.
-Since joining KCM, he has represented clients in various forums with respect to disputes involving freight claims, demurrage, transportation contracts, products liability and vendor disputes.
+Eric graduated cum laude from The Villanova University Law School, where he was awarded Order of the Coif.
+After having completed a judicial clerkship, Eric joined Keenan, Cohen & Merrick in 2010.

 Admissions and Memberships